code-not-found/code-not-found.github.io/_posts/jms/2014-10-16-jms-hello-world-activemq-maven.md

 For receiving messages, a `Consumer` class is defined which has the same `create()` and `close()` methods as the above `Producer`.
 The main difference is that in the case of a message consumer the connection is started.

 The `getGreeting()` method will receive the next message from the destination that was configured on the message consumer.
 A timeout parameter is passed to the `receive()` method in order to avoid waiting for an indefinite amount of time in case no message is present on the destination.
-As a result a check is needed to see if the `receive()` method returned a message or null.
+As a result, a check is needed to see if the `receive()` method returned a message or null.

 If a message was received it is cast to a `TextMessage` and the received text is converted into a greeting that is returned.
 In case the message was `null` a default <var>"no greeting"</var> is returned.